lucasdietrich/AVRTOS/readme.md

 - Fully C/C++ compliant
 - Allow thread safe termination (doesn't work for `main` thread yet).
 - Project fully PlatformIO compatible for Windows and Linux
+- Redirection of stdout to USART0 (e.g. printf)

 What paradigms/concepts are not supported:
 - Nested interrupts